The PhD programmes at NMBU have a nominal duration of three years full-time study, and consists of the following:

 An independent work of research conducted in collaboration with supervisors:

 An independent work of research consists of collecting research results, analyses, and scientific publication.
-This is undertaken with close cooperation between the PhD candidate and the supervisor group.
-The supervisor group consists of a minimum of two supervisors, at least one of whom is employed at NMBU.
-The main supervisor holds the academic and administrative main responsibility for the candidate and will be the primary contact person for the candidate.
+The PhD candidate conducts the work in close cooperation with the appointed supervisors.
+The supervisor group consists of minimum two supervisors and at least one of the supervisors must be employed by NMBU.
+The main supervisor is the primary contact person to the candidate, and holds the academic and administrative main responsibility for the candidate.

-- Follow up the academic development of PhD candidate in relation to the project plan
+- Follow up on the PhD candidate's academic progress in relation to the project plan

-- Discuss results and the interpretation of these
+- Discuss results and the interpretation of them

-- Offer guidance in research ethical questions connected to the thesis
+- Offer guidance in ethical questions connected to the research work and thesis

 If changes are to be made to the supervisory team, application must be made on FORM 2.3.
 The general rule is that the supervisor may not withdraw from the position until a new supervisor has been appointed.